U.S. wins first gold medal of Paris Olympics at men's 4x100 meter freestyle relay

 Team USA won the silver medal in the 4x100-meter swimming relay, losing to Australia.
 China won bronze.

-The U.S. relay team – that included Kate Douglass, Gretchen Walsh, Torri Huske and Simone Manuel – set a new American record in the event with a time of 3:30.20.
+The U.S. relay team, which included Kate Douglass, Gretchen Walsh, Torri Huske and Simone Manuel, set a new American record in the event with a time of 3:30.20.
 The time was just under 2 seconds shy of Australia's 3:28.92, which is a new Olympic record and the country's fourth straight Olympic title in the event.

 The Aussies, who hold the world record in the event, also held the previous Olympic record time of 3:29.69 which they set in Tokyo.